Spider-Man: Reign: Plot

-In the Mayor's office, a detained Jameson attacks him, only to realize that Edward Saks, the mayor's assistant, is actually Venom.
-Venom uses the WEBB system to project his suit, converting the population of New York into an army of symbiotes that does his bidding.
-He calls the Sinner Six back to guard the building as Spider-Man begins his assault.
+In the Mayor's tower, a detained Jameson attacks him and Saks only for Saks to reveal himself as Venom.
+Venom activates WEBB system to project his suit, converting the New Yorkers into symbiotes that obey him while WEBB prevents anyone from escaping the city.
+He says that he is doing this so he will never be alone again like he was after Eddie Brock's death.
+He tells the Sinner Six to guard the tower before Spider-Man begins his assault, Sandman is on the ground floor commanding Reign Agents.